Modern architecture of Kaunas: Educational and sports buildings

 The number of schools in Kaunas increased significantly during the interwar period.
-At first, many of them operated in pre-revolutionary buildings, such as the Saulė Gymnasium (VIII), the Aušros Girls' Gymnasium (II), or the Aušros Gymnasium (I).
-Soon, however, new buildings were constructed specifically for educational purposes.
-Following the principles of functionalism, their design emphasized wide window openings on the facades to provide classrooms with sufficient light.
-Some of the finest examples of modernist school architecture include Jonas Jablonskis Gymnasium (1931, Aušros St. 3), the Third Kaunas Gymnasium (1937, Aukštaičių St. 78), and the Sixth Kaunas Gymnasium (1938, Skuodo St. 27), the latter designed by Stasys Kudokas, who later emigrated to the United States.
+At first, many of them operated in pre-independence buildings, such as the Saulė Gymnasium (VIII), the Aušros Girls' Gymnasium (II), or the Aušros Boys' Gymnasium (I).
+Soon, however, new buildings were constructed specifically for Lithuanian educational purposes.
+Following the principles of functionalism, their design emphasized wide window openings on the façades to provide classrooms with sufficient light.
+Some of the finest examples of modernist school architecture include Jonas Jablonskis Gymnasium (1931, Aušros St. 3), the Third Kaunas Gymnasium (1937, Aukštaičių St. 78), and the Sixth Kaunas Gymnasium (1938, Skuodo St. 27), the latter designed by architect Stasys Kudokas, who later emigrated to the United States.

 National minorities also established their own schools.
 One of the largest school buildings in Kaunas was the Kaunas Jewish Real Gymnasium (1931, Kęstučio St. 85).
 At the time, it was considered one of the most beautiful and modern school buildings not only in Kaunas but in all of Lithuania.
 It contained 16 classrooms, art and gymnastics halls, kindergartens, showers, and washrooms.
-The German community was served by the German Real Gymnasium, designed by Landsbergis-Žemkalnis and completed in 1930.
+The German community was served by the German Real Gymnasium, designed by architect Landsbergis-Žemkalnis and completed in 1930.
 The Russian Gymnasium, completed in 1925 (now the Teacher Education Center, Vytauto Ave.
-44), provided education for the Russian minority, while the Polish Adam Mickiewicz Gymnasium, completed in 1931 (Miško St. 1), served the Polish community.
+44), provided education for the Russian minority.
+The Polish Adam Mickiewicz Gymnasium, completed in 1931 (Miško St. 1), served the Polish community.

 Secondary specialized and higher education also developed rapidly.
 With the establishment and growth of the University of Lithuania, new faculty buildings were constructed.
 The main building was erected at the corner of K. Donelaičio and A. Mickevičiaus streets.
-In 1931, the Faculty of Physics and Chemistry buildings, designed by Mykolas Songaila, were completed on the slope of Aleksotas Hill (they have not survived).
-In 1933, Dubeneckis designed the Faculty of Medicine buildings, and from 1930 Jonas Jasiukaitis worked on the design of the Veterinary Academy.
+In 1931, the Faculty of Physics and Chemistry buildings, designed by architect Mykolas Songaila, were completed on the slope of Aleksotas Hill (they have not survived).
+In 1933, architect Dubeneckis designed the Faculty of Medicine buildings, and from 1930 Jonas Jasiukaitis worked on the design of the Veterinary Academy.
 Other higher education institutions in Kaunas included the Kaunas Art School (1923, A. Mickevičiaus St. 27), the Kaunas Conservatory (1933, Gruodžio St. 3), and the Higher Technical School (1938, Tvirtovės Ave.
-35), designed by Kudokas.
+35), designed by architect Kudokas.

 Physical education and sports were also an important focus in interwar Kaunas.
 Sports facilities were mainly concentrated in the Žaliakalnis district, on Vytautas Hill, within the Ąžuolynas area.
-In 1934 the Palaces of Physical Culture (Sporto rūmai) were completed on Sporto Street 6, designed by Landsbergis-Žemkalnis.
+In 1934, the Physical Culture Palace (Fiziško auklėjimo rūmai) were completed at Sporto St. 6, designed by architect Landsbergis-Žemkalnis.
 After the Lithuanian national basketball team won the European Championship in 1937, the next championship was scheduled to take place in Kaunas in May 1939.
 For this purpose, the Kaunas Sports Hall was built in just four winter months.
-Designed by Anatolijus Rozenbliumas, it could accommodate 11,000 spectators and was praised as one of the most advanced facilities of its kind in Europe.
+Designed by architect Anatolijus Rozenbliumas, it could accommodate 11,000 spectators and was praised as one of the most advanced facilities of its kind in Europe.